tuyen-cao/react-final-project/README.md

   - completed = true: ~~display text with a line through~~
   - completed = false: display normal text
 - filter the todo list
-  - all: get all the list
+  - all (default filter): get all the list
   - completed: get only completed todos
   - active: get only not completed todos